 I had practiced law, worked in politics and sat at cabinet tables with Prime Ministers.
 Professionally, things could not have been going better.
 However, something wasn’t right.
 It wasn’t until I accepted the fact that I was never going to find the fulfilment my heart longed for within myself, that I saw what had been staring me in the face for so many years.
 The love of God chased me down.
 Jesus Christ, the only Savior the world has ever known, came after me, and my life has never been the same again.

 Interestingly, even the film The Martian—amid its explicit sub-theme of self-reliance—makes a glaring concession.
 Yes, astronaut Mike Watney deserved the praise he received for surviving all those weeks on Mars.
 However, in the end he was not able to save himself.
 All of his ingenuity did nothing for his ultimate situation.
 He needed rescue.
 His final journey back to the safety of Earth only occurred by virtue of a rescue mission from beyond.

 Perhaps what we see in film scripts is what we find in our hearts: that our greatest need is for a Savior from beyond.
 Thankfully, in the person of Jesus Christ, that’s exactly what we have offered to us.
 He has done everything for us that we could not do for ourselves.
 The question for you and me is: Do we reject Him or accept Him?

 Editor’s Note: This is the first article in a four-part series on who Jesus is.
-Read the second article, “Why Did Jesus Have to Come As A Human?” here, and look out for the last two articles, “How Was Jesus Both God and Man?” and “What Difference Does Jesus Make?”.
+Read the second article, “Why Did Jesus Have to Come As A Human?” here, the third article, “How Was Jesus Both God and Man?” here, and the last article “What Difference Does Jesus Make?” here.